 Take Bay Tour to See Blue-footed Booby Birds & Giant Sea Turtles!

 Having bought an Academy Bay day tour departing from the harbour of Puerto Ayora, we are waiting on the pier for our boat, George, to show up.
-We have bought this tour to get a chance to see some of the special animals on Santa Cruz in close-up along the coast, in the sea and on the small island in the middle of the bay – and we hope that we will be able to watch both blue-footed booby birds, reef sharks, marine iguanas, giant sea turtles and sea lions in their natural element.
+We have bought this tour to get a chance to see some of the unique animals in Santa Cruz in close-up along the coast, in the sea and on the small island in the middle of the bay – and we hope that we will be able to watch both blue-footed booby birds, reef sharks, marine iguanas, giant sea turtles and sea lions in their natural element.

 Road safety Ecuador/your country